wpswings/woo-refund-and-exchange-lite/readme.txt

 == Upgrade Notice ==

-= 4.5.3 - Released on 13 August 2025 =
+= 4.5.4 - Released on 12 September 2025 =
-* New: Compatibility update with the latest WordPress (6.8.2) and WooCommerce (10.1.0)
+* New: Latest WP(6.8.2) and WC(10.1.2) Compatibility
-* Fixes: Removed redundant and unnecessary code segments.
+* New: Added the Video file submission for the return request